Disproportionate representation of racial and ethnic groups in special education that is the result of inappropriate identification.

 What is the target?

-- Special Education Public Reporting from MI School Data — For detailed information about B-9, click on the indicator name.
+- Special Education Public Reporting from MI School Data – Select the indicator on the right and click Update Report

 - Procedures for Calculation of ISD and Member District Disproportionate Representation by Race/Ethnicity in Special Education